resbaz/nectar-cloud-lessons/Lessons/Lesson_I/Lesson_I.md

 other half, to your local machine.

  When NeCTAR fire up a machine for you, they inject the public key into your machine.
-Anyone with the private key will be able to communicate and control that machine.
+Anyone with the private key will be able to communicate with and control that machine.
 Like the clay seals of yesteryear, you want to keep your private key in a secure location.

 **Q:** You fire up your machine.
 Days later, you realise that you’ve lost your private key.
-Will you ever be able to communicate and control your machine from that point onward?
+Will you ever be able to access and control your machine from that point onward?

 Please hold up a Red sticky note if the answer is "No" and a Green one if the answer is "Yes".